 The adoption of the 2030 Agenda for Sustainable Development brought a commitment from all countries to a set of universal, integrated and transformational goals and targets – codified in the 2030 Agenda.
 However, translating the vision of the SDGs into action is a major challenge.
-In addition to the ICC policy initiatives, the OECD released the document Policy Coherence for Sustainable Development (2017), which “seeks to inform policy making by showing how a policy coherence lens can support implementation efforts, drawing on OECD evidence and analysis.
+In addition to the ICC policy initiatives, the OECD released the document Policy Coherence for Sustainable Development (2017), which seeks to inform policy making by showing how a policy coherence lens can support implementation efforts, drawing on OECD evidence and analysis.
 It identifies challenges and good institutional practices for enhancing policy coherence in SDG implementation, drawing on the experience of the early implementers of the SDGs.
 The report introduces eight building blocks for policy coherence for sustainable development, as well as a conceptual “coherence monitor to track progress on policy coherence.”

 Policy coherence helps create a level playing field which is essential to encourage investment.
 Successful economies create an enabling environment and infrastructure, which incorporate well-implemented policies that attract investment and support economic development and growth.

 The aim of the SDGs is to relieve poverty and improve economic growth, and the private sector can be viewed as a key driver to achieving this goal.
+Many businesses are directly invested in the SDGs which provide a blueprint for human progress and a call for action for businesses to contribute to a better future.
+Businesses contribute directly through environmental actions to reduce energy consumption and the reliance on fossil fuels, through investment in technology and infrastructure, the creation of jobs and economic prosperity and indirectly by providing the skills and opportunities for the economically disadvantaged and through good governance, inclusivity and diversity.
 Taxation policy is a key component to help promote investment and economic development and has an integral role to play in facilitating the achievement of the SDGs as illustrated in the overview below:

 Goal 1: No poverty

-1.1 Eradicate extreme poverty by 2030.
+1.1 By 2030, eradicate extreme poverty for all people everywhere, currently measured as people living on less than $1.25 a day

 1.a Ensure significant mobilization of resources, including through enhanced development cooperation.

 1.b Create sound policy frameworks.

+1.2: By 2030, reduce at least by half the proportion of men, women and children of all ages living in poverty in all its components according to national definitions

+1.3: Implement nationally appropriate social protection systems and measures for all